sap-tutorials/Tutorials/tutorials/cp-cf-fundamentals/cp-cf-fundamentals.md

 ![Partial list of Cloud Foundry services from SAP](sap-cf-service-list.png)

-Of course, [both developers and organizations can  create their own services](https://docs.cloudfoundry.org/devguide/services/user-provided.html) to meet the needs of the project or organization.
+Of course, [both developers and organizations can bring their own services](https://docs.cloudfoundry.org/devguide/services/user-provided.html) to meet the needs of the project or organization.

 [DONE]
 [ACCORDION-END]